 Most French lavenders are fairly large once full size, with varieties such as Lavandula stoechas ‘Regal Splendour’ 30 inches (76 cm) tall and 24 (60 cm) inches wide, which is far too large to have in your house on a window sill.

 It is important that lavender receives as much light as possible so you will need to place it in a sunny window.

 A miniature French lavender such as Lavandula stoechas ‘Anouk’ is far more modestly sized and therefore is far more practical for growing indoors as it won’t occupy too much space.

-This is a charming french lavender that is well suited to pots and containers and is small enough to be placed on a sunny window sill and displays many flowers and exudes sweet aromas.
+This is a charming French lavender that is well suited to pots and containers and it is small enough to be placed on a sunny window sill, and displays many flowers, and exudes sweet aromas.

 Tips for Growing Lavender Indoors

 - Try to avoid placing your lavender in the direct flow of forced air or heating.
 A gentle breeze once in a while from an open window is appreciated as this reduces the chance of fungal disease.

 - Place your lavender in a south-facing window, or anywhere it can receive the most direct sunlight.
 Lavenders do not grow well in the shade and the less light they receive the less they will flower.

 - Always choose a pot or container with drainage holes in the base.
 Lavenders need the soil to dry out between each watering to prevent root rot so it is essential that excess water can escape out the bottom of the pot.

 - Do not place a tray or saucer underneath the pot of your lavender as this will collect water at the lavender will be susceptible to root rot.